EHMD28/metrobots.github.io/README.md

 ```

 # Editing

+If you are just editing text, then [GitHub Codespaces](https://github.com/features/codespaces)
+should work just fine.
+However, if you are making **ANY** UI changes, then you should preview the
+website locally before publishing those changes.

 Refer to [Project Structure](#project-structure) for details about where to place/edit files.
 The
 recommended IDE for Svelte is [Visual Studio Code](https://code.visualstudio.com/) with the official